-I Spent the Day at a Greek Refugee Camp
+I Spent a Day at a Greek Refugee Camp

-There is rubbish absolutely everywhere and the smell of bodily fluids is ripe in the heat.
-Used nappies, empty crisp packets and scrunched up cans of Pepsi, Coca-Cola and fruit juice cartons litter the ground.
+There is trash absolutely everywhere and the smell of bodily fluids is ripe in the heat.
+Used diapers, empty chip bags, and scrunched up cans of Pepsi, Coca-Cola, and fruit juice cartons litter the ground.
 Even with a brisk breeze, it's uncomfortably hot in the midday sun.
-Groups of people – mostly young men – crouch in the shade of olive trees, talking among themselves.
+Groups of people—mostly young men—crouch in the shade of olive trees, talking among themselves.

 A woman standing under a shower head laughs and lathers a young boy's hair with shampoo while he giggles.
 More small children play as a man and a woman bicker quietly in a tent.

 Laundry hangs from every spare bit of barbed wire fence, an immaculate pair of green-and-blue Nike Roshes dry on a rock in the sun.